Grodno Governorate

+Grodno Governorate was an administrative-territorial unit (guberniya) of the Northwestern Krai of the Russian Empire, with its capital in Grodno.
+It encompassed 38,671.5 km2 in area and consisted of a population of 1,603,409 inhabitants by 1897.
+Grodno Governorate was bordered by Suwałki Governorate to the north, Vilna Governorate to the northeast, Minsk Governorate to the east, Volhynia Governorate to the south, Kholm Governorate to the west, and Łomża Governorate to the northwest.
+The governorate covered the areas of modern-day Grodno Region of Belarus, part of the Podlaskie Voivodeship of Poland, and a small part of Druskininkai, Lazdijai and Varėna districts of Lithuania.

 Overview

 Grodno, a western province or governorate of the former Russian Empire, currently located in Belarus, was situated between about 52° to 54° N latitude and 21° to 24° E longitude, and bounded N by Vilna E by Minsk S by Volhynia and W by the former kingdom of Poland.
 Its land size was 14,961 sqmi.
 The province was a wide plain in parts, very swampy and covered with large pine tree forests.
 Of these, that of Białowieża in the district of comprising a circuit of over 100 mi deserves notice.
 There, bisons were preserved.
 The navigable rivers are Niemen, Bug, Narev, and Bobra, the most important of those being the Bug.
 The soil is chiefly alluvial intermixed with sand waws, which was favorable for agriculture anil, rearing of cattle and bees.
 The atmosphere was damp, misty and the climate in winter was cold.
 Large quantities of rye, barley, oats, hops, hemp and flax were raised but the amount of fruit and vegetables grown was small.
 The products produced in the region were insignificant, but included woolen cloths, hats, leather, paper and spirits.
 There also a good export trade in grain, wool, cattle.
 Some forty fairs were held annually in the province.

 It was divided into nine districts: